Join a Community Safety Advisory Committee

 How to apply

-Applications will be accepted May 1-31, 2025.
-Suitable applicants will be notified and scheduled for an interview.
+The deadline for applications was May 31, 2025.
+Suitable applicants will be notified and be scheduled for an interview.
 Instruction for completing the Police Information Check will be provided.

 Criteria